Estimated reading time: 5 minutes

-When employees (as well as volunteers) understand what, and why, things are happening within the church they feel valued and engaged.
+When employees (and volunteers) understand what and why things are happening within the church, they feel valued and engaged.

 4 Communication Mistakes Churches Make